PetrKryslUCSD/FinEtoolsDeforLinearTutorials/docs/src/tutorials/bending_wave_Ray_lumped_tut.md

 ## Goals

-- Show how to create the discrete model.
+- Show how to create the discrete model for implicit dynamics.
 - Demonstrate  trapezoidal-rule time stepping.

 ```julia